 We spoke with Rebecca Rich at Brewer Science Inc. to better understand why the organization decided to look for an electronic lab notebook (ELN), how they chose LabArchives and what their next steps will look like now that they're moving towards digital documentation.
 For those who aren’t familiar with the field, what does Brewer Science do when it comes … Continue reading Brewer Science: starting out with an ELN

-LabArchives is many, many things.
-It’s an electronic notebook.
-It's a teaching tool, grade book, learning platform and now it's a one stop shop for course content too.
-Inside of Lab Builder, our new course content library, instructors can find and distribute everything they need for their course like lab manuals, protocols, assignments and projects.
+LabArchives is many things.
+It’s an electronic lab notebook, teaching tool, grade book and learning platform.
+It’s also a one-stop-shop for course content.
+Inside of Lab Builder, our course content library, instructors can find and distribute things like lab manuals, protocols, assignments and projects.
 Lab Builder’s course packs contain everything instructors need to teach a … Continue reading Preview: Chemistry eCourse Pack

 Byron Deane works in the Research Technology Department supporting Laboratory Informatics as well as Innovation & Consulting at UMASS Medical.
 We caught up with him to learn more about how UMASS has employed LabArchives Electronic Notebook (ELN) in order to move away from the paper lab notebook and towards better documentation.
 Byron Deane outside of … Continue reading Using an ELN at UMASS Medical

 Natalie Stringer, our Resident Professor, has been hard at work on our newly released product: LabArchives Inventory.
 Natalie got her PhD in Molecular Biology from the University of Iowa, was a postdoctoral fellow at NIH and has worked as an Associate Professor at Montgomery College and Northern Virginia Community College.
 She has experience on all … Continue reading LabArchives Inventory is here!